 The Constitutional Council sees to the regularity of the presidential elections.

-It examines the complaints and announces the results of the ballot.
+It examines the complaints and proclaims the results of the ballot.

-The Constitutional Council decides, in case of dispute, on the regularity of the election of the Deputies.
+The Constitutional Council decides, in case of dispute, on the regularity of the election or of the appointment of the members of the Parliament.

-In electoral matters, the Constitutional Chamber can be referred to [a matter] by any interested candidate.
+In electoral matters, the Constitutional Council can be referred to [a matter] by any interested candidate.

-The Constitutional Council sees to the regularity of the operations of the referendum and announces the results of it.
+The Constitutional Council sees to the regularity of the operations of the referendum and proclaims the results of it.